theninthsky/client-side-rendering/README.md

 So when the user visits the Lorem Ipsum page, they only download the main chunk script (which includes all shared dependencies such as the framework) and the `lorem-ipsum.[hash].js` chunk.

-_Note: I believe that it is completely fine (and even encouraged) to have the user download our entire site, so they can have a smooth **app-like** navigation experience.
-But it is **very wrong** to have all the assets being downloaded **initially**, delaying the first render of the page.
+_Note: it is completely fine (and even encouraged) to have the user download our entire app, so they can have a smooth **app-like** navigation experience.
+But it is **very wrong** to make all assets load **initially**, delaying the first render of the page.
 <br>
 These assets should be downloaded after the user-requested page has finished rendering and is entirely visible._

 ### Preloading Async Pages

-Code splitting has one major flaw - the runtime doesn't know which async chunks are needed until the main script executes, leading to them being fetched in a significant delay:
+Code splitting has one major flaw - the runtime doesn't know which async chunks are needed until the main script executes, leading to them being fetched in a significant delay (since they make another round-trip to the CDN):

 ![Without Async Preload](images/without-async-preload.png)